 Barefoot driving is legal in all 50 states.
 However, many strongly discourage driving barefoot.
 If you cause a wreck and you were driving without shoes, the other driver (and their insurance company) could use it as an argument against you and pin you at fault for the wreck.

-Similarly, if you were in a car accident and the other driver wasn’t wearing shoes, it’s worth discussing with your attorney.
+Similarly, if you were in a car accident and the other driver wasn’t wearing shoes, it’s worth discussing with your car accident lawyer.
 They could be charged with negligence.

 AAA Digest of Motor Laws Doesn’t Mention Footwear